Labor Day. The history is a little more interesting than just picnics and hot dogs.

 "There is no question of his guilt ...
 He is ... a dangerous man calculated to mislead the unthinking and affording excuse for those with criminal intent."

-This persuaded some members of Eugene Debs' Socialist Party of America to break off and form the Communist Party USA.
+Members of Debs' Socialist Party of America followed suit and formed the Communist Party USA on September 1, 1919.

 Bill Ayers stated: